viralk/bookmark-snippets/README.md

 Snippets as bookmarks are easy to setup, use and modify as needed.

 ### How can I contribute?
-the snippets currently present are those I use every day.
+The snippets currently present are those I use every day.
 Whenever I have a need I will add any snippet created to the list.
 If you have any snippets you use or plan to propose more efficient snippets than those present just do a pull request